Collaborative Mural with Andy Bellomo and Sandra Antongiorgi

 Commission from World Business Chicago to celebrate the 35th Anniversary of Chicago Casablanca Sister Cities International.
-Sam Kirk is the first woman to participate in the “CasaMouja” Annual Street Art Festival in Casablanca.
+Sam Kirk is the first woman to participate in the “CasaMouja” Annual Street Art Festival in Casablanca, and completed the 28ft x 50ft mural with her partner and fellow artist Jenny Q.

 Commissioned by adidas for adicolor campaign, Chicago